genttlejosh/example-repo/README.md

 # Example repository
-This is a sample repo, hello world!
+This is a sample repo, hello coders!

-.md = MarkDown file
+This is a second change